lucasdecamargo/smart-home/SmartWindow/README.md

 #### The Actuator

 The actuator consists on a linear guide built with the step motor, a belt and pulleys.
 The model is shown below.
 Two parameters are important for the configuration: **linear length and pulley radius**.
 They both can be set via the MQTT API presented next.
 The window is supposed to move as the belt runs along the linear guide.
 A point to point connection can then be made by using some sort of line for example.
-Note this is by far not the best design but it was easy to build and it serves pretty enough for a demonstrator.
+Note this is by far not the best design but it was easy to build and it fits pretty enough for a demonstrator.

 <img src="https://github.com/lucasdecamargo/smart-home/blob/main/SmartWindow/actuator.png?raw=true" style="zoom:60%;" />